The most representative color, given the challenges of photographing dark furniture, is in the image at the top of this page.

 The style of the side panels of this chest is completely distinct from the front although within the confines of the Première Renaissance in France.
 It consists of portraits in profile framed in circular medallions.
 Ancient Rome was the source of this style associated with coins bearing a likeness, in profile and often with a helmet symbolizing a military campaign, of important leaders.
 In the Renaissance era when the style first took hold in Italy, the owners of chests enjoyed having their likenesses treated as similarly important and putting their stamp on furniture for the ages.
 This practice followed when the style swept northward into France.

 Oriented from the front, the left side of the chest is made up of a framed likeness, in profile, of a woman's head.
 The right side is of a man's head.
 The detail, including their intricately carved headgear and hair, is cleaner and more precise than the carving on the front of the chest.
-It is possible that these likenesses are of the people who commissioned this chest and who wished to project their erudition down through the centuries.
+This leads us to believe that the side panels may have come from a different chest, perhaps one that dates to an earlier time.

 Surrounding the medallions containing portraits is a square frame in which empty space between the two elements is filled by intricately carved foliage.
 The chest's handles have been secured to the upper portion of the medallions framing the portraits and can be shifted upward so as not to obscure them.
 At either side of the side panels are tall palm fronds, another ornament commonly found in ancient architecture and adopted into the Renaissance vocabulary of stylistic elements.